pascalguttmann/obat/docs/arch/esu.md

     - [ ] Software must not be able to influence the internal `limits` or perform a transition to the `connected` state.
 - [ ] On startup the ESU must perform a selftest.
-The selftest must check, that the relay is able to perform the transition from `connected` to `disconnected` state.
+The selftest must check, that the ESU is able to perform the transition from `connected` to `disconnected` state.
 - [ ] During the selftest, the state must not be changed to `connected`. (for example a secondary relay can be used.